syheliel/jpf-wiki-sync/Java-Pathfinder-Workshop-2022.md

 All papers must be submitted electronically through the JPF 2022 EasyChair submission site: https://easychair.org/conferences/?conf=jpf2022.
 All submissions must be in English.

 ## Participation
 We invite practitioners, academics, and students who are interested in Java development, automated program analysis, and related software engineering research and practice to attend the JPF workshop.
 Submitting a paper is not required to participate, enjoy, and learn about JPF.
+The workshop will be co-located with [ASE 2022](https://conf.researchr.org/track/ase-2022/ase-2022-workshops) in Ann Arbor, Michigan, United States.

 ## Important Dates (in AoE)
 <table>